dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr00-installation.md

 Once the program has been imported, you might want to make certain modifications to the program.
 Examples of local adaptations that *could* be made include:

 - Adding additional variables to the form.
-- Adapting data element/option names according to national conventions.
+- Adapting data element names according to national conventions.
 - Adding translations to variables and/or the data entry form.
 - Modifying indicators based on local case definitions